 Discover one of Europe's best kept secrets – Montenegro, a country of magnificent nature and extraordinary history.
 Although Montenegro is a relatively new sovereign state, it can pride itself on being one of the strongest and most independent spirits in Europe.

 Admired by Lord Byron and Bernard Shaw, Montenegro has something to offer everybody - beautiful beaches for those who come to relax and breathtaking bays and mountains for those looking for an adventure.

 Beautiful and relatively unspoiled, Montenegro is lush with a backdrop of mountainous forests that look black (Montenegro means black mountain) and also has 45 miles of gorgeous Adriatic coastline that includes 117 beaches!
-It is the perfect place to relax and kick back as it has the region's finest hotels, from the Aman Sveti Stefan to the Regent Montenegro in Tivat and more luxury openings on the way.
+It is the perfect place to relax and kick back as it has the region's finest hotels, from the One & Only Portonovi to the Heritage Grand Hotel in Perast and more luxury openings on the way.
 The history of Kotor, a medieval fortress town is fascinating.